-(Entity name)'s responses to the internal control and legal compliance findings (adjust as necessary for what they responded to) identified in our audit have been included in the (name of report where responses/corrective action plans are included).
-The (entity type)'s responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.
+Government Auditing Standards requires the auditor to perform limited procedures on the (entity name)'s response to the internal control and legal compliance findings (adjust as necessary for what they responded to) identified in our audit and described in the accompanying (name of report where the responses/corrective action plans are included).
+The (entity type)'s response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.

 [Leave out if no findings and no responses are included.]